 Showcase Wood Flooring

 Worn, dirty, or badly colored carpeting can turn buyers off in seconds.
 If you have hardwood floors that are in good shape, however, the fix is easy.
 Tear out the carpeting and expose the wood.
-Buyers won’t have to wonder what’s underneath the carpet and will likely love the look and patina of hardwood flooring.
+Buyers won’t have to wonder what’s underneath the carpet and will likely love the look of hardwood flooring.

 Any serious defects in the paint job on your walls will need to be covered, but this is about more than maintenance.
 More than anything, a potential buyer needs to be able to see him or herself in the space, and the color of the walls has a lot to do with how clear that vision can be.
 When repainting with an intent to sell, neutral colors are best.
 But that doesn't mean that everything begins and ends with white.
-There is any number of neutral colors, including a range of soothing gray tones that could be just what you're looking for.
+There is any number of neutral colors, including a range of soothing gray tones that could be just what they're looking for.